DionKill/ps4-linux-tutorial/docs/overview.md

 5. Mental Health Institute of your choice (optional, if you feel overwhelmed)

 ---
+# Warning before you proceed

 > [!CAUTION]
+> Read the guide carefully to avoid any mistakes.
+>
 > This guide is offered as is, with no warranty whatsoever.
 I'm not responsible if you screw something up.

-With the boring stuff out of the way, you're free to procede.
+If you understood that correctly, we can continue over to the next step.